 Shaoxing Cooking Wine is an absolute essential ingredient in Chinese cooking.
 It is an amber colored rice wine which comes from the city of Shaoxing, in China, which is famous for making rice wine.
 This ingredient will add a depth of flavor to our dish, so you will definitely want to have this!

 Dan Dan Mian is a spicy dish, and Chinese chili oil is an essential ingredient.
-My recipe calls for around 1 tbsp of chili oil per serving, but you can add or reduce the amount of chili oil to your liking.
+My recipe calls for around 1 tablespoon of chili oil per serving, but you can add or reduce the amount of chili oil to your liking.
 I used Lao Gan Ma Fried Chili in Oil, but you can sub your Chinese chili oil of choice.

 Su Mi Ya Cai